edespino/cloudberry-site/docs/deploy-cbdb-with-single-node.md

 ##### I/O scheduling policy settings for disks

-The disk type, operating system, and scheduling policies of Cloudberry Database are as follows:
+The disk type, operating system, and scheduling policies of Apache Cloudberry are as follows:

 <table>
 <thead>